Skip to main content

 The Economy tier provides a single database, whereas the Business tier offers a dedicated database instance where you can create and manage multiple databases.

-Please refer to the tier table to get an overview of the differences between them:
+The following table gives an overview of the differences between the tiers:

 Getting Started